-Writing dystopian fictions like Margaret Atwood, or non-fiction best sellers like Zadie Smith is no walk in the park.
+Writing dystopian fiction like Margaret Atwood, or non-fiction bestsellers like Zadie Smith is no walk in the park.
 Good writing takes time and a lot of patience.
 And creativity.
 Loads of creativity.

 Inspired by J.K.
 Rowling’s advice for writers, we gathered more precious writing tips from other famous writers such as Henry Miller, Jonathan Franzen and Pixar:

 - When still a child, make sure you read a lot of books.
 Spend more time doing this than anything else.